-When people hear the term “gig economy” or “gig workers,” brands like Uber and Airbnb spring to mind.
+When people hear the term “gig economy” or “gig workers,” brands like Uber and DoorDash spring to mind.
 These companies use a broad network of independent contractors to take on short-term jobs or “gigs” (think of an Uber driver or a Grubhub delivery person).
 However, hiring within the gig economy is actually much broader in scope.

 What is the gig economy?